-With three steps required to put the snowshoe on the MSR Revo Trail is about average for ease of use.
+With three steps required to put on, the Revo Trail is about average for usability.
 When using this model with the same footwear, we found we could leave the heel strap in place when we took it off, saving a step.
-Rubber straps need to be tight to not lose the snowshoe, so it can take a bit of muscle to get enough tension.
+Rubber straps need to be tight to ensure your snowshoe doesn't fall off, so it can take a bit of muscle to get enough tension.

-We feel that the rubber strap bindings on the Revo Trail offer the best security.
-When strapped on snugly these snowshoes stay on any boot.
-A similar binding system can be found on many of the other MSR models.
+The rubber strap bindings on the Revo Trail offer excellent security.
+When strapped on snugly, these snowshoes will stay on any boot.
+A similar binding system can be found on many other MSR models.

-With a retail price of $180, we think the MSR Revo Trail is a decent value.
-They're less expensive than most models in the review but score at or above average in every category.
+The MSR Revo Trail is a decent value.
+They're less expensive than many models in our review but score at or above average in every category.

-We liked this snowshoe.
-Though the strap system can be a little tricky to use and occasionally uncomfortable, it works with most any footwear and is very durable.
-While the Revo Trail doesn't offer best in class flotation or traction, it does well in those metrics for it's intended users.
+We like this snowshoe.
+Though the strap system can be a little tricky to use and occasionally uncomfortable, it works with most footwear and is very durable.
+While the Revo Trail doesn't offer best-in-class flotation or traction, it does well in those metrics for its intended users.